 This Code of Conduct does not form part of any employee's contract of employment and it may be amended by the UTCW at any time.

+who is covered by the policy?

+This policy covers all employees at all levels and grades, including senior managers, officers, employees, trainees, part-time and fixed-term employees (collectively referred to as employees in this policy).
+It does not apply to agency staff and self-employed contractors.

+Whilst this policy does not directly apply to agency staff, self-employed contractors or volunteers, the expectations of good conduct detailed herein are equally applicable to such categories of workers and appropriate action may be taken where such workers fail to meet the reasonable expectation of UTCW in this respect.

 WHO IS responsible for the Code of Conduct?

 The Trust Board has overall responsibility for the effective operation of this Code of Conduct and for ensuring compliance with the relevant statutory framework.
 The Trust has delegated day-to-day responsibility for operating the Code of Conduct and ensuring its maintenance and review to the Principal.